dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/geometry-overview.md

  For an example, see [Create a Shape Using a StreamGeometry](how-to-create-a-shape-using-a-streamgeometry.md).

 ### Path Markup Syntax
- The <xref:System.Windows.Media.PathGeometry> and <xref:System.Windows.Media.StreamGeometry> types support a [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] attribute syntax using a special series of move and draw commands.
+ The <xref:System.Windows.Media.PathGeometry> and <xref:System.Windows.Media.StreamGeometry> types support a Extensible Application Markup Language (XAML) attribute syntax using a special series of move and draw commands.
 For more information, see [Path Markup Syntax](path-markup-syntax.md).

 <a name="wcpsdk_graphics_geometry_introduction2"></a>
 ## Composite Geometries